-Under this alternative, it is recommended that Congress legislatively establish Curecanti NRA with a new boundary, and that the 1965 MOA between NPS and Reclamation be revised (revised MOA).
-The National Park Service would manage the natural, cultural, and recreational resources of the NRA, and its associated facilities, pursuant to Reclamation law, NPS law, including the new NRA legislation, the revised MOA, and other applicable laws and regulations.
+Under this alternative, it is recommended that Congress legislatively establish Curecanti as a National Recreation Area with a new legislated boundary, and that the 1965 MOA between NPS and Reclamation be revised accordingly (revised MOA).
+The legislation would designate the National Park Service to be responsible for managing the natural, cultural, and recreational resources, visitor use and education, and associated facilities.
+Such management would be pursuant to Reclamation law, NPS law, including the new NRA legislation, the revised MOA, and other applicable laws and regulations.
 The new MOA would further define the administrative jurisdiction, roles, and responsibilities of Reclamation and its managing entities, NPS, and Western within the NRA.
 Under this alternative, the permanence of NPS as the manager of these resources would be assured.
 NPS would, as necessary, revise any operation and maintenance agreements between it and other agencies, including Reclamation, BLM, and USFS, to reflect management changes resulting from legislative establishment of the NRA.